-Mushroom Strudel was for many years one of the most popular appetizers at The Berghoff Restaurant in Chicago; and for good reason, it's amazingly delicious!
+Mushroom Strudel was, for many years, one of the most popular appetizers at The Berghoff Restaurant in Chicago; and for good reason, it's amazingly delicious!

 Loop institution, as “historic,” a “cultural icon,” and a “must eat there.”
 Few establishments were loved more than The Berghoff with its traditional German fare!

 The original Berghoff Restaurant closed in 2006 after 107 years of serving its guests with a long, interesting history.
 Herman Berghoff came from

 in 1856 and later brought his brothers and a brew master.
 They started brewing beer in Germany in 1887.
 Herman wanted to expand the market for the family’s beer and did just that by selling their beer at the Chicago World’s Fair of 1893.
 It was a hit; they then opened a café and bar selling sandwiches and beer in Ft.
 Wayne, Indiana .
 Chicago